dvera/riskreport/biomarker/gdf15.md

 ## GDF15

-"Growth Differentiation Factor 15, a protein regulating inflammation and cellular stress.
-Elevated in cancer, heart disease, and metabolic disorders."
+Growth Differentiation Factor 15 is a protein regulating inflammation and cellular stress.
+GDF15 levels are elevated in the presence of cancer, heart disease, and metabolic disorders.

 <div style="display: flex; flex-direction: column; gap: 10px;">